Click-iT® Plus Chemistry

 - Detection strategies for imaging and flow cytometry

 When antibody-based BrdU detection is compared to click chemistry–based EdU detection, the HCl denaturation required for BrdU results in loss of signal from GFP.
 Traditional click chemistry generates a brighter signal than antibody-based BrdU, but the copper catalyst concentration results in loss of GFP signal.
 The low-copper reaction with Click-iT® Plus EdU results in bright EdU signals and retains the fluorescent signal from GFP (Figure 1).
+In addition, detection of EdU with the Click-iT® Plus Alexa Fluor® 488 picolyl azide was compatible with PE-Cy® 7 fluorescence in a flow cytometric assay for cell proliferation (Figure 2).

 Figure 1.
 Cell proliferation assays using A375 melanoma cells expressing Erk2-GFP comparing traditional antibody-based BrDU (A), Click-iT® EdU (B), and Click-iT® Plus EdU (C).